meteor/meteor/packages/launch-screen/README.md

 ### Additional waiting before releasing the launch screen

-To wait on more events before releasing the launch screen, call `LaunchScreen.hold()` in the top-level of the client code of your app, and when you're ready to show the launch screen, call `LaunchScreen.release()`.
+To wait on more events before releasing the launch screen, call `var handle = LaunchScreen.hold()` in the top-level of the client code of your app, and when you're ready to show the launch screen, call `handle.release()`.

 For example, to wait for a template to be rendered:

 ```javascript
 // in a client-only javascript file
 var handle = LaunchScreen.hold();

 Template.myUI.rendered = function () {